Kirthiga7/Data-Warehouse-Project/README.md

 Approach: Medallion Architecture

-**Design the layers**
+**Layer Design**

 ![image](https://github.com/user-attachments/assets/9f1c6eca-3685-4853-92e6-8b27d01d01c8)

-Building the Data Warehouse (Data Engineering) Objective
+**Building the Data Warehouse**

+Objective:

 Develop a modern data warehouse using SQL Server to consolidate sales data, enabling analytical reporting and informed decision-making.

 Specifications

-Data Sources: Import data from two source systems (ERP and CRM) provided as CSV files.
+- Data Sources: Import data from two source systems (ERP and CRM) provided as CSV files.
-Data Quality: Cleanse and resolve data quality issues prior to analysis.
+- Data Quality: Cleanse and resolve data quality issues prior to analysis.
-Integration: Combine both sources into a single, user-friendly data model designed for analytical queries.
+- Integration: Combine both sources into a single, user-friendly data model designed for analytical queries.
-Scope: Focus on the latest dataset only; historization of data is not required.
+- Scope: Focus on the latest dataset only; historization of data is not required.
-Documentation: Provide clear documentation of the data model to support both business stakeholders and analytics teams.
+- Documentation: Provide clear documentation of the data model to support both business stakeholders and analytics teams.